nikhilpatelmd/icureview/src/trials/interact2.md

 *[ARR]: absolute risk reduction
 *[IV]: intravenous

 ## The Gist

 INTERACT-2 was the first large, multicenter randomized trial to evaluate the effect of rapidly lowering blood pressure to a specific target in patients presenting with acute primary ICH.

 ‍2839 patients who presented within 6 hours of symptom onset were randomized to achieve a blood pressure target of < 180 mmHg (at the time, considered [guideline-based treatment](https://doi.org/10.1161/STROKEAHA.107.183689)) or < 140 mmHg (intensive blood pressure control).

-At 90 days, 56% of patients in the guideline-recommended group died or were severely disabled, compared to 52% of patients in the intensive-treatment group (OR 0.87, 95% CI 0.75 - 1.01).
-The results of this trial suggest that **blood pressure lowering to a target of < 140 mmHg probably has a small to moderate effect in reducing death and major disability**.
+At 90 days, 56% of patients in the guideline treatment group died or were severely disabled, compared to 52% of patients in the intensive treatment group (OR 0.87, 95% CI 0.75 - 1.01).
+The results of this trial suggest that **blood pressure lowering to a target of < 140 mmHg probably has a small effect in reducing death and major disability in patients presenting with ICH**.

 A similar trial, [ATACH-2](/trials/atach-2/), was published several years later.
-While the trial failed to replicate the findings of INTERACT-2, [this may be due to differences in achieved blood pressure and duration of blood pressure control](/trials/INTERACT-2/#putting-things-together).
+While the trial failed to replicate the findings of INTERACT-2, [this may be due to differences in achieved blood pressure and duration of blood pressure control](/trials/interact-2/#putting-things-together).

 ## Clinical Context